martinberger-ch/oci-monitoring/README.md

-# Installation Guide for OCI Monitoring - DRAFT
+# Installation Guide for OCI Monitoring - EXPERIMENTAL

-Note: This is an experimental environment!
+Note: This is an experimental environment, feel free to try it out, extend it and have fun with it!

 Installs a basic OCI monitoring solution with these components based on Ansible in Oracle Linux 8.
 The setup is tested for

 - OL8 running in ESXi
 - OL8 running in local VmWare

-OL8 is a base installation.

 Installed components by Ansible roles: